DVMProject/dvmhost/README.md

 Since, DVM Host 3.5, the old calibration and setup modes have been deprecated in favor of a ncurses-based TUI.
 This TUI is optional, and DVM Host can still be compiled without it for systems or devices that cannot utilize it.

 - `-DENABLE_SETUP_TUI=0` - This will disable the setup/calibration TUI interface.
+- `-DENABLE_TUI_SUPPORT=0` - This will disable TUI support project wide.
+Any projects that require TUI support will not compile, or will have any TUI components disabled.

 ### Compiled Protocol Options